Do Go On - 360 - Alan Turing & The Enigma

 I mean, that's an early break.

-Yeah, we had a little breakdown pretty early in the podcast.
+Yeah, we had a little breakdown pretty early.

 That's a breakdown.